dinde451/jarr.d1/Jarulfs_Guide.md

 Ac<sub>items,player</sub> - bonus<sub>player</sub>

-  - ToHit<sub>base,monster</sub> is the value found in the tables for each monster in chapter 5.2 and 5.4.
+  - ToHit<sub>base,monster</sub> is the value found in the tables for each monster in CHAPTER_LINK_monster-data and CHAPTER_LINK_unique-monsters.
 For the second attack of Magma Demons it is 10 higher, and for the second attack of Lightning Demons it is 20 lower.
 For charges the base value is always 500%.